-In tune with its Mission Statement, TCF works towards a harmonious coexistence between human beings and wildlife across important wildlife habitats in India, namely Corbett Tiger Reserve (Uttarakhand), Kanha and Bandhavgarh Tiger Reserves (Madhya Pradesh), Kaziranga Tiger Reserve (Assam), and around the Greater Rann of Kutch (Gujarat).
+In tune with its Mission Statement - The Corbett Foundation consists of a group of dedicated men and women who are committed to the conservation of wildlife and nature, and to fulfilling the ambition that man and nature must live together in harmony - TCF works towards a harmonious coexistence between human beings and wildlife across important wildlife habitats in India, namely Corbett Tiger Reserve (Uttarakhand), Kanha and Bandhavgarh Tiger Reserves (Madhya Pradesh), Kaziranga Tiger Reserve (Assam), and around the Greater Rann of Kutch (Gujarat).
 In addition to the above areas, TCF lays more emphasis on taking up conservation work in critical wildlife landscapes of the Kanha-Pench Corridor and the Bandhavgarh-Sanjay Dubri Corridor, both in Madhya Pradesh.
-TCF's programmes have also reached Pakke Tiger Reserve (Arunchal Pradesh), and the Little Rann of Kutch and coastal parts of Kutch (Gujarat).
+TCF's programmes have also reached Pakke Tiger Reserve (Arunchal Pradesh), the Little Rann of Kutch and coastal parts of Kutch (Gujarat), Tansa Wildlife Sanctuary (Maharashtra), Barnwapara Wildlife Sanctuary (Chhatisgarh), Tamenglong (Manipur) and Laokhowa and Burachapori wildlife sanctuaries (Assam).

-The Corbett Foundation is a charitable trust and registered under the Foreign Contribution (Regulation) Act, 1976.
-Donations to The Corbett Foundation are tax-exempt u/s 80G of the Income Tax Act, 1961.
+The Corbett Foundation is a charitable trust registered under the Indian Trusts Act, 1882.
+It is also registered under the Foreign Contribution (Regulation) Act, 1976 under registration number 231650853 and the Ministry of Corporate Affairs for CSR under registration number CSR00000183 and with the NITI Aayog under registration UA/2017/0179126.
+The donations to The Corbett Foundation are tax exempt u/s 80G of the Income Tax Act, 1961.

 The Corbett Foundation is honoured to be working under the guidance and leadership of its Board of Trustees.
 The Board comprises of individuals with immense experience in the nature of programmes and projects undertaken by TCF.